paulhontz/saint/README.md

 **Order**

-Saint will extract and display model items in the order ORM returns them.
+By default, items are arranged by primary key, in descending order.

-`saint.order` allow to display items in the desired way:
+`saint.order` allow to arrange items in desired way:

     saint.order :date, :desc
     saint.order :name